abhishekarya1/Hash-Define-myNotes/content/spring-boot/rx.md

 ### with Reactive Data Streams
 - declarative (cleaner syntax)
 - resuable patterns
-- async data streams (faster response times)
+- async data streams (faster response times), uses threads internally
+- highly scalable
 - backpressure to slow down publisher

 Since Java 9 we have a **Flow API** (`java.util.concurrent.Flow`) that standardizes the operations on reactive libraries, just like JPA for persistance tools.